Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/2DRendererData_overview.md

 ### Downsampling Method
 Downsampling will reduce the texture resolution used by _CameraSortingLayerTexture_.
 The options are: __None__, __2x Bilinear__, __4x Box__, __4x Bilinear__

+## Renderer Features

+The 2D Renderer supports Renderer Features.
+The setup for the features are called before any of the 2D built-in passes are queued.

+Please refer to the [Renderer Features](urp-renderer-feature) for more information.